Exploring solar wind discontinuity properties in the inner and outer heliosphere

 Proposed Approach:

-Two promising approaches are proposed for studying the evolution of solar wind discontinuities: 1.
-Conjunction Events Analysis: This approach involves studying instances where spacecraft are either simultaneously aligned along the same spiral field line, thus measuring solar wind emanating from the same solar surface region, or positioned to measure the same solar wind plasma (Velli et al. 2020).
+1. Conjunction Events Analysis: This approach involves studying instances where spacecraft are simultaneously aligned along the same spiral field line, thus measuring solar wind emanating from the same solar surface region, or positioned to measure the same solar wind plasma (Velli et al. 2020).
 The latter alignment is determined by the difference in radial distance, \(\delta R\), corresponding to the solar wind travel time, \(\tau = \delta R / V_{sw}\).
-An example demonstrating this approach is presented in Figure 3, showcasing similar trends in magnetic field magnitude, plasma density, velocity, and temperature observed by the Parker Solar Probe (PSP) and the Advanced Composition Explorer (ACE) during an alignment period in April 2019.
-Validation is further supported by utilizing the statistical plasma expansion model (Perrone et al. 2019), where the plasma properties measured by PSP and projected to the ACE location exhibit good agreement with actual ACE measurements, as depicted in Figure 5.
+An example demonstrating this approach is presented in Figure 4, showcasing similar trends in magnetic field magnitude, plasma density, velocity, and temperature observed by the Parker Solar Probe (PSP) and the Advanced Composition Explorer (ACE) during an alignment period in April 2019.
+Validation is further supported by utilizing the statistical plasma expansion model (Perrone et al. 2019), where the plasma properties measured by PSP and projected to the ACE location exhibit good agreement with actual ACE measurements, as depicted in Figure 7.
 This confirms the validity of the alignment approach for studying solar wind discontinuities.
-2. Comparative Analysis: This approach leverages extensive data collected over the years to compare solar wind discontinuities observed by different spacecraft at various radial distances.
-Due to the Sun’s rapid rotation, solar wind plasma emitted from a single region on the solar surface sweeps across the entire heliosphere within a solar rotation period of 27 days.
-By utilizing solar wind measurements at 1 AU from STEREO, ARTEMIS, and WIND, and comparing these with data from Juno and PSP, it is possible to distinguish between the effects of temporal variations in solar wind and those due to spatial variations (associated with radial distance from the Sun) in the occurrence rate and characteristics of discontinuities.
-An example of such a comparison for the occurrence rate is depicted in Figure 4, where the number of discontinuities measured per day by different spacecraft missions is plotted.

-Figure 3: Measurement by PSP and ACE spacecrafts from 2019-04-06 to 2019-04-10.
+Figure 4: Measurement by PSP and ACE spacecrafts from 2019-04-06 to 2019-04-10.
 From top to bottom: (a) Magnetic field magnitude measured (b) Plasma density, (c) Plasma velocity, (d) Plasma temperature.

 In the proposed study, we will expand this comparison to include the properties of discontinuities, such as thickness, strength (current density), and orientation.

 This extension will enable us to grasp how these features evolve with radial distance from the Sun and how they relate to the local plasma properties.
 Examining these properties is crucial for understanding the generation of discontinuities.
 Borovsky (2008) argued that solar wind discontinuities act as static boundaries between flux tubes originating at the solar surface and they are convected passively from the source regions.
-However, Greco et al. (2009), by examining the waiting time distribution of magnetic field increments, discovered a good agreement between between MHD simulations and observations.
+However, Greco et al. (2009), by examining the waiting time distribution of magnetic field increments, discovered a good agreement between MHD simulations and observations.
 This finding suggests that discontinuities stem from intermittent MHD turbulence, indicating local generation.
-If turbulence theory holds true, discontinuities properties should align with local plasma parameters; conversely, if propagation theory is accurate, discontinuities properties should be consistent with solar wind expansion model.
+If turbulence theory holds true, discontinuities properties should align with local plasma parameters; conversely, if propagation theory is accurate, discontinuity properties should be consistent with the solar wind expansion model.
 Studying these properties will provide insights into the physical mechanisms governing discontinuity formation and spatial evolution as solar wind propagates through the heliosphere.

-Figure 4: The number of discontinuities measured by Juno per day coincides with the discontinuity number measured by STEREO, WIND, and ARTEMIS, when Juno is around \(1\) AU.
+Figure 5: The number of discontinuities measured by Juno per day coincides with the discontinuity number measured by STEREO, WIND, and ARTEMIS, when Juno is around \(1\) AU.
 This number (occurrence rate) decreases with distance (with time after \(\sim 2013\)), as Juno moves from \(1\) AU to \(5\) AU.
 We will use the similar comparison for discontinuity characteristics and occurrence rate derived for PSP and Juno.

 Summary